Hospital Incident Command System (HICS)

 · Respond as a team, not a collection of departments

 The Incident Commander is responsible for overall management of the incident within the health system.
 The Incident Commander can be thought of as “The Boss,” and directs all of the activities within Incident Command, sets the operational periods, and devises strategies and priorities to address those objectives that are communicated in an Incident Action Plan.
-Throughout the COVID-19 Response, the DHHA Incident Commander has set operational period objectives, facilitated twice daily briefings, ensured accountability on tasks from other HICS staff, and provided approval for acquisition of critical resource needs.
+With a focus on COVID vaccinations, the DHHA Incident Commander sets operational period objectives, facilitates daily briefings with the Incident Management Team, ensures accountability on tasks from other HICS staff, and provides approval for acquisition of critical resource needs.

+During any imminent emergency or planned event, coordinated and timely communication is critical to effective response.
 The Public Information Officer is responsible for sending internal communications to employees and staff, and external communications to patients, visitors, and the community.
-During any imminent emergency or planned event, coordinated and timely communication is critical to effective response.
 The PIO is also responsible for communicating with the media, and/or coordinating with other agencies, as necessary, with incident related information.
-During the COVID-19 Pandemic, the PIO has drafted and disseminated updates for employees such as Huddle Sheets, coordinated Townhalls, crafted patient-facing language for signage; and composed talking points for providers and staff.
+With a focus on COVID vaccinations, the PIO drafts and disseminates communications to employees such as Huddle Sheets, coordinates Townhalls and informational sessions on the COVID vaccine, crafts patient and community-facing language; and composes talking points for providers and staff.

 Safety Officers are charged with maintaining a safety environment during response.
 They help ensure the health and safety of those responding to an event by preventing any secondary injuries or illness.
 This role has the authority to stop or pause response operations in the event the situation becomes unsafe.
-Throughout pandemic response, the DHHA Safety Officer’s overall mission has been to prevent nosocomial infections of COVID by guiding contact tracing; ensuring appropriate use of PPE; encouraging adherence to public health measures such as physical distancing and appropriate hand hygiene; and coordinating vaccine distribution.
+For COVID vaccine efforts, the DHHA Safety Officer’s mission is to provide counsel to Divisions and Branches of potential safety impacts, prevent unsafe practices and raise safety concerns, make recommendations on appropriate PPE usage, and review and provide recommendations on use new vaccine manufacturers.

 The Liaison Officer helps coordinate with external agencies either municipal or private who have a stake in DHHA response.
 They serve as the point of contact for representatives of other agencies to provide input on their response practice and policy, share resource availability, and provide other incident related information.
-Your DHHA Liaison Officer has assisted with advocating for our employees and patients to governmental authorities, coordinating with metro EMS and Fire agencies, partnering with Public Health, and collaborating with our hospital and healthcare colleagues across the state to ensure appropriate patient transfers and care.
+Your DHHA Liaison Officer assists with advocating for our employees and patients to governmental authorities, coordinating with metro EMS and Fire agencies, partnering with Public Health, and collaborating with our hospital and healthcare colleagues across the state and nation.

 Medical/Technical Specialists are assigned by the Incident Commander, as needed.
 These individuals have specialized expertise related to the incident and may be asked to provide crucial insight and recommendations for an efficient and safe response.
 Medical-Technical Specialists may be assigned anywhere in the HICS structure as needed.
 During COVID-19, DHHA has not assigned someone to the role of Medical-Technical Specialist.